dblanding/pico-trike/readme.md

 ![Simple triangular loop in driveway](imgs/driveway_loop.png)

-* The file [drive_trike.py](Pico_code/drive_trike.py) steers from point 0 (Origin or Home) to a goal point.
-When the trike drove to the N corner of the driveway, I discovered that the GPS values "bobble" around too much, causing a lot of steering noise along such a short leg.
-This problem was mitigated by choosing a goal point farther away (eg.: mhc at the end of the street.)
+* The file [drive_trike.py](Pico_code/drive_trike.py) steers from point 0 (Origin or Home) to a goal point roughly 8 meters away.
+Driving from the orgin to the N corner of the driveway, the GPS values "bobble" around so much, that it causes the steering to behave very erratically.
+The robot uses the GPS values to compute its current position, then uses this to find the angle to the goal.
+At first, I thought this problem could be mitigated by choosing a goal point farther away, but as the robot gets closer to the goal the problem would be the same.

 ## Online research: "Path following & steering"
 * This [path folowing video tutorial](https://www.youtube.com/watch?v=2qGsBClh3hE) shows (at 7:00) a nice animation of a path following algorithm credited to [Craig Reynolds](https://www.red3d.com/cwr/steer/)